juraj-hrivnak/UN-TNG/Progression.md

 ### Woodworking:
 The woodworking process will be an in-game process, where the player will obtain different kinds of wood for different purposes.
-You have two options: `right-click` or `left-click`. `Right-click` will debark and `left-click` chop.
+You have two options: `right-click` or `left-click`.
+Right-click will debark and left-click chop.
 Meaning, if you do chop first, you will get lower quality wood.
 And, if you debark and then chop, you will get the average-quality wood.

 ```markdown
 Low-quality wood = firewood - Used for combustion.
 Average-quality wood = lumber - Used for making fances, gates, rustical doors.
 Hight-quality wood = plank - Used for doors, furniture, planks.
 ```

+3. Farming.
+Hoe should be gated so that players can't start farming right away.

 [Unlit Campfire]: https://www.curseforge.com/minecraft/mc-mods/unlit-campfire